 How it works: This is grace and gratitude.
 It is a practice of self-love and appreciation no matter what the day looked like.
 It is an acknowledgment that you are a being who is continually evolving.
 It is also a commitment to the process of transformation and discovery.

-Additionally, here are a few poses that also help with anxiety that you can do at home.
+Additionally, here are a few yoga asanas (poses) that are known since ancient time to help with anxiety that you can do at home.

 Balasana (Child’s pose)

-This is the resting pose that is often the one we take when we have had one too many chatarungas.
+This is the resting pose that is often the one we take when we have had one too many chatarungas (down-facing dog.)
 It also promotes relaxation by encouraging steady conscious breathing, which is particularly great for anxiety relief.
 We know that breath calms our nervous system.